-17. Customer Services - Channel Shift - Presentation
+15. Customer Services - Channel Shift - Presentation (Item D2)

-(Item D2 - Mr Burrows, Director of Communications and Engagement and Mr Crilley, Director of Customer Services Customer & Communities were in attendance for this item)

-- (1) Mr Burrows explained that Channel Shift was about moving people from face to face and telephone contact to conducting business and finding out about the Council's services and information online.
+- Mr Borrows, Director of Communications and Engagement and Mr Crilley, Director of Customer Services Customer & Communities - (1) Mr Burrows explained that Channel Shift was about moving people from face to face and telephone contact to conducting business and finding out about the Council's services and information online.
 To this end, the Council's website was currently undergoing a re-design process to make it more customer-focussed and easier to navigate. - (2) Mobile access and contact was growing in all sectors, and within all demographics and there had been a 35% increase in access to the Council's website in the first quarter of this year against the same period last year. - (3) Mr Crilley gave the following statistics about the number of visits/contacts and the cost of these as an indication of progress made.